Avangrid (NYSE:AGR) Updates FY 2022 Earnings Guidance

 Avangrid (NYSE:AGR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $2.200-$2.380 for the period, compared to the Thomson Reuters consensus estimate of $2.070.
+The company provided earnings per share guidance of $2.200-$2.380 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.070.
 The company issued revenue guidance of -.

-Avangrid (NYSE:AGR – Get Rating) last announced its quarterly earnings data on Monday, February 21st.
-The utilities provider reported $0.44 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.38 by $0.06.
-Avangrid had a return on equity of 4.12% and a net margin of 10.14%.
-The firm had revenue of $1.93 billion for the quarter, compared to analysts’ expectations of $1.60 billion.
-During the same period last year, the business posted $0.62 earnings per share.
-The firm’s revenue for the quarter was up 15.8% on a year-over-year basis.
-Sell-side analysts expect that Avangrid will post 2.13 EPS for the current year.
+Avangrid (NYSE:AGR – Get Rating) last issued its quarterly earnings data on Monday, February 21st.
+The utilities provider reported $0.44 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.06.
+Avangrid had a net margin of 10.14% and a return on equity of 4.12%.
+The firm had revenue of $1.93 billion during the quarter, compared to analysts’ expectations of $1.60 billion.
+During the same quarter in the previous year, the company earned $0.62 earnings per share.
+The business’s revenue for the quarter was up 15.8% on a year-over-year basis.
+Analysts anticipate that Avangrid will post 2.13 EPS for the current fiscal year.

-A number of equities research analysts have issued reports on the company.
-Mizuho cut their target price on Avangrid from $47.00 to $42.00 and set an underperform rating on the stock in a research note on Thursday, February 24th.
-TheStreet cut Avangrid from a b rating to a c+ rating in a research note on Friday, November 19th.
-Janney Montgomery Scott cut Avangrid from a buy rating to a neutral rating in a research note on Thursday, February 24th.
-Wells Fargo & Company cut Avangrid from an overweight rating to an equal weight rating and cut their target price for the company from $60.00 to $48.00 in a research note on Wednesday, February 23rd.
-Finally, Zacks Investment Research upgraded Avangrid from a sell rating to a hold rating and set a $48.00 target price on the stock in a research note on Tuesday, January 25th.
-One equities research analyst has rated the stock with a sell rating and four have assigned a hold rating to the company.
-Based on data from MarketBeat, Avangrid currently has a consensus rating of Hold and an average target price of $48.50.
+A number of brokerages have weighed in on AGR.
+Mizuho cut their price target on shares of Avangrid from $47.00 to $42.00 and set an underperform rating on the stock in a research note on Thursday, February 24th.
+Janney Montgomery Scott lowered shares of Avangrid from a buy rating to a neutral rating in a research note on Thursday, February 24th.
+TheStreet lowered shares of Avangrid from a b rating to a c+ rating in a research note on Friday, November 19th.
+Zacks Investment Research raised shares of Avangrid from a sell rating to a hold rating and set a $48.00 price target on the stock in a research note on Tuesday, January 25th.
+Finally, Wells Fargo & Company lowered shares of Avangrid from an overweight rating to an equal weight rating and cut their price target for the company from $60.00 to $48.00 in a research note on Wednesday, February 23rd.
+One investment analyst has rated the stock with a sell rating and four have given a hold rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus price target of $48.50.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-State Street Corp grew its holdings in Avangrid by 9.8% during the fourth quarter.
-State Street Corp now owns 1,302,336 shares of the utilities provider’s stock worth $65,500,000 after acquiring an additional 116,236 shares during the period.
-Morgan Stanley increased its stake in Avangrid by 22.4% in the 2nd quarter.
-Morgan Stanley now owns 950,164 shares of the utilities provider’s stock worth $48,868,000 after purchasing an additional 173,680 shares in the last quarter.
-Legal & General Group Plc increased its stake in Avangrid by 10.6% in the 4th quarter.
-Legal & General Group Plc now owns 673,671 shares of the utilities provider’s stock worth $33,603,000 after purchasing an additional 64,317 shares in the last quarter.
-Goldman Sachs Group Inc. increased its stake in Avangrid by 29.2% in the 4th quarter.
-Goldman Sachs Group Inc. now owns 669,105 shares of the utilities provider’s stock worth $33,375,000 after purchasing an additional 151,411 shares in the last quarter.
-Finally, Nuveen Asset Management LLC increased its stake in Avangrid by 31.8% in the 4th quarter.
-Nuveen Asset Management LLC now owns 110,741 shares of the utilities provider’s stock worth $5,524,000 after purchasing an additional 26,706 shares in the last quarter.
-10.66% of the stock is currently owned by institutional investors.
+Several hedge funds have recently made changes to their positions in the company.
+The Manufacturers Life Insurance Company raised its position in Avangrid by 16.7% during the fourth quarter.
+The Manufacturers Life Insurance Company now owns 5,835 shares of the utilities provider’s stock worth $291,000 after acquiring an additional 833 shares in the last quarter.
+Metropolitan Life Insurance Co NY bought a new stake in Avangrid during the fourth quarter worth $57,000.
+Jane Street Group LLC bought a new stake in Avangrid during the third quarter worth $203,000.
+Renaissance Technologies LLC raised its position in Avangrid by 79.4% during the fourth quarter.
+Renaissance Technologies LLC now owns 12,200 shares of the utilities provider’s stock worth $609,000 after acquiring an additional 5,400 shares in the last quarter.
+Finally, Squarepoint Ops LLC bought a new stake in Avangrid during the fourth quarter worth $443,000.
+10.66% of the stock is currently owned by institutional investors and hedge funds.

 About Avangrid (Get Rating)